KitRifty/sourcepawn-navmesh/README.md

 }
 ```

 If it's the case that some of those functions are being overridden, then it'll give you a good starting point on where to look when disassembling a Linux server binary.
-If you do stumble upon custom data being loaded in a function, take note of all calls to `CUtlBuffer::Get<Type>`.
+If you do stumble upon custom data being loaded in a function, take note of all calls to `CUtlBuffer::GetType()` and `CUtlBuffer::Scanf()`.
+The `CUtlBuffer::Get<Type>()` functions are [inlined](https://github.com/ValveSoftware/source-sdk-2013/blob/master/sp/src/public/tier1/utlbuffer.h#L669), but it shouldn't be too hard to deduce which function is being called.

 If there aren't any subclasses, then you might not have to do anything and there's a chance that the plugin will work as is.